-Battery carries harsher punishments in Nevada if the defendant also intended to commit further crimes such as theft, rape or homicide.
+According to NRS 200.400, the crime of battery carries harsher punishments in Nevada if the defendant also intended to commit further crimes such as theft, rape, or homicide.
 Penalties carry high fines and potentially decades in prison.
 But an adept Nevada criminal defense attorney may be able to get the charges lessened to simple battery or even a full dismissal.

 This article explains the Nevada offense of battery with intent to commit a crime.
 Continue reading to learn what this offense constitutes, how to defend against charges, and what penalties the judge may impose.